mantreshkhurana/documentation/README.md

-# Spyxpo Documentation
+# Mantresh's Documentation

-This is an official documentation for Spyxpo.
+This is an official documentation for **Mantresh's Documentation**.

 ## Installation